FlashGooden/discord-audio-bot/README.md

 ## What technologies are going to build this thing?

 I'm thinking of having my express backend, which will be spinned up to house my bot and it's logic.
 I feel like I'm going to need some sort of place to house my mp3 files for the bot(cloud API or local mp3 library)....
-I may also need a front end to have the admin control which sounds the bot can play....
+I may also need a front end so the admin can control which sounds the bot can play....
 I may use React or some front end library.
 The MVP should be us being able to type in the Discord chat and having the sound / music played into the channel.